 The double helix structure is held together at the BACKBONE, which is actually just an alternating pattern.

 The first part is a PHOSPHATE, which is made up of a central phosphorus and 4 surrounding oxygen atoms.

-The other part of the backbone is called a sugar, called a RIBOSE.
+The other part of the backbone is a sugar, called a RIBOSE.
 These sugars are important to all life because of their key role in our genetic material.
-These sugars are made up of 5 carbons, 10 hydrogens, and 5 oxygens placed in a pentagon.
+The ribose in DNA are made up of 5 carbons, 10 hydrogens, and 5 oxygens placed in a pentagon.

 Together, the alternating sugar-phosphate pattern creates the distinctive twirl of the DNA double helix.

 But what makes up the rungs of the ladder?
 This is where the DNA CODE comes in.
 There are four basic units of our genetic code: Thymine, Adenine, Guanine, and Cytosine.
 For short, we often call them T, A, G, and C.

 Made up of carbon, nitrogen, and oxygen atoms, TAGC are referred to as Nucleobases, or just bases for short.
 You have over 3 billion bases in your DNA, all an important part of your genetic code.